tencent cloud

 }

-Asynchronous sending: When messages are sent asynchronously, the current thread won't be blocked, and the producer throughput is higher.
+Asynchronous sending: When sending messages asynchronously, the current thread is not blocked, and the producer has a higher throughput.
 However, message results need to be handled through a callback function.
-Example:
+The sample is as follows:

 import org.apache.kafka.clients.producer.*;